panfilo0113/code-challenge/README.md

 ### Challenge 2: Frontend Development

 In this challenge, candidates will create a frontend application that interacts with the list of books from Challenge 1.
 The frontend should allow users to view the list of books, add new books, search and filter books.

+This challenge has some specific tasks where we ask candidates not to use third-party libraries.
+Outside of these specific requirements, candidates are free to use any third-party libraries or frameworks they like.
+It would be helpful to include a reason for choosing a specific library or framework in the submission and candidates will be asked about their choices during the interview process.

 A [Design Mockup](https://www.figma.com/file/9jMci6xwgORWWgAEBeXTnl/BookzRUs-Mockup?node-id=0%3A1&t=W4BIRXDOoLRu3oFM-1) is available to assist with the implementation of the frontend challenge.
 Although we would appreciate seeing candidates implement as much of the design as possible, we recognize that time is a limitation.
 Therefore, we request that candidates first focus on the design elements that align with the core requirements of the challenge and then gradually improve the UI as time permits.
 We do not require candidates to change the design, however they are free to make adjustments to the UI implementation to ensure things like accessibility and mobile responsiveness.